Ken Hatfield

-Kenneth Wahl Hatfield (born June 6, 1943) is a former American football player and coach.
-He served as the head football coach at the United States Air Force Academy (1979–1983), the University of Arkansas (1984–1989), Clemson University (1990–1993), and Rice University (1994–2005), compiling a career college football record of 168–140–4.
+Kenneth Wahl Hatfield (born June 6, 1943) is an American former college football player and coach.
+He served as the head football coach at the United States Air Force Academy (1979–1983), the University of Arkansas (1984–1989), Clemson University (1990–1993), and Rice University (1994–2005), compiling a career head coaching record of 168–140–4.

 Playing career

 Hatfield is a graduate of the University of Arkansas, where he starred at defensive back for the 1964 team that won a share of the national championship.
-His punt return for a touchdown helped Arkansas beat the #1 Texas Longhorns, 14-13, in the 1964 game in Austin.
+His punt return for a touchdown helped Arkansas beat the #1 Texas Longhorns, 14–13, in the 1964 game in Austin.
 Hatfield was a first team All-American punt returner for the 1964 season.
 Among his teammates were future Dallas Cowboys head coach Jimmy Johnson and future Dallas Cowboys owner Jerry Jones.
 He is a member of the Sigma Chi fraternity.

 Coaching career

 Air Force

 Hatfield began his college head coaching career at the United States Air Force Academy from 1979 to 1983.
 He gradually rebuilt a program that had struggled through most of the 1970s and laid the foundation for its success in the 1980s and early 1990s under his offensive coordinator and successor, Fisher DeBerry.
 By his final year, the Falcons were ranked 13th in the country by the Coaches' Poll and 15th in the AP Poll—their first appearance in a final poll since 1970.